izhangzhihao/soozie/README.md

     ```scala
     val job1 = JobType(params) dependsOn Start
     val job2 = JobType(params) dependsOn job2
-    val job3 = JobType(params) dependsOn job3, etc
+    val job3 = JobType(params) dependsOn job3
     ```

     This is the code that a workflow developer will actually be writing.
     The intent is to make it easy to read and to see the dependency path between jobs.
 Soozie will automatically figure out forks/joins, etc.
-    Specific samples of this can be found in src/main/scala/samples.scala

 2. Logic / conversion from DSL spec to workflow graph.
 This is the real workhorse of Soozie, as it converts the programmer-specified workflow into an intermediate graph of workflow nodes.
 Forks, joins, and decisions are figured out and made ready for the final step - conversion to XML.
 This step also includes verification on the result graph.

 3. Conversion from intermediate graph to XML.
 This step makes use of scalaxb, an XML data-binding tool for scala.
 In this step each node in the intermediate graph is converted to an oozie-specific type.
 Finally, these nodes are converted to XML.
-This XML can be run in oozie by a scala command, examples of which can be found in src/main/scala/runSamples.scala
+This XML can be run in oozie by a scala command.

 DSL Class Structure: